Arctic ice melt lifts hopes for Russian maritime trade

 TOUGH TIMES AT THE SHIPYARD

-In the White Sea port of Severodvinsk, once a closed city of 200,000 at the heart of the Soviet Union's Cold War nuclear submarine program, defense contracts won by the shipyard and tested at a nearby naval base still pay the bulk of wages.
+In the White Sea port of Severodvinsk, once a closed city of 200,000 at the heart of the Soviet Union's Cold War nuclear submarine programme, defence contracts won by the shipyard and tested at a nearby naval base still pay the bulk of wages.

 Big black submarines lumbered out to sea from its docks in ice-free waters without the help of tugboats or icebreakers unusually late into the fall last year.